Friday, November 8, 2024

 This is the first large building set aside for Christian worship, the first official “church” of Rome.
 It is located on property once belonging to the noble Roman family of the Laterani, which came into the possession of the Emperor Constantine through his second marriage to Flavia Maxima Fausta, the sister of his rival, Maxentius.
 In 312, shortly after his famous victory over Maxentius at the Milvian Bridge (north of Rome) he gave this property to the pope.
 It was, in effect, Constantine’s first gift to his newly acquired faith.

-By 324, still well within Constantine’s lifetime (he died in 337), the church had been built and dedicated.
-It is the dedication of its “mother and head” to Christ the Savior that the universal Church celebrates on November 9.
+By November 9, 324, still well within Constantine’s lifetime (he died in 337), the church had been built and was dedicated.
+This is the dedication of its “mother and head” to Christ the Savior that the universal Church celebrates on November 9 every year.
 (However, it is more commonly known from the later, additional, dedications to Saints John the Baptist and John the Evangelist as Saint John Lateran.)
 Nearby, the palace of the Lateran family became the palace of the popes, where they lived for 1,000 years.

 Apse Mosaic, 4th, 9th and 13th Centuries